Leonard White (producer)

-Leonard White (5 November 1916 – 2 January 2016) was a British actor and television producer.
+Leonard White (5 November 1916 – 2 January 2016) was a British actor, director and television producer.
 In the latter role he was responsible for The Avengers and Armchair Theatre.

 Early life

 White was born in Newhaven, East Sussex.
 His father was a bookmaker and racehorse owner, and his mother ran a wholesale newsagents business.
 He was introduced to acting by the headmaster of his school, who ran a boys' Shakespearean acting troupe.

 Career

 After leaving school, White pursued a career as a stage actor in London.
 Initially, he supported himself with a clerical job while performing with the Tavistock Repertory Company (now the Tower Theatre Company).
 During World War II, he served in the British Army in Signals; following the end of World War II in Europe, he did the remainder of his service acting in plays produced by the Army Bureau of Current Affairs.
 On being demobilised in 1946, he made the transition to full-time professional acting.
 In 1951 he was one of the original leads of Christopher Fry's A Sleep of Prisoners, alongside Denholm Elliott, Stanley Baker, and Hugh Pryse.